cyclus/cyclus.github.com/source/user/cymetric/tutorial.rst

 To write or not to write: ``--write`` and ``--no-write``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Cymetric automatically writes an evaluated metric to the database.
 There are
 some scenarios when you may not want this to happen.
+For example, you might
+want your script to do many metric calculations and save the results elsewhere;
+in this case, writing to the database is unneccessary.
+While writing is the
+default functionality when you use the ``-e`` flag, the lack of writing
-This can be accomplished
-with the ``--no-write`` flag.
-In the example below, the table will not be
+can be accomplished with the ``--no-write`` flag.
+In the example below, the
-written to the database:
+table will not be written to the database:

 .. code-block:: bash